LarsDenBakker/es-dev-server-rollup/README.md

 - load
 - transform

-Plugins which use other lifecycle hooks are mostly build optimizations, and are not interesting during development.
+Plugins that use other lifecycle hooks are mostly build optimizations and are not interesting during development.

 The following rollup plugins have been tested to work correctly: